SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Light_Bulb_Feature.md

 - **When no insights are available**, the *light bulb* button retains its default gray color, and clicking the button will alert you that no insights are currently available<!--RN 37167-->.

-- If one or more of the analytics features are disabled, a message in the light bulb menu will recommend enabling all supported features to access more information<!--RN 37136-->.
-You can activate or deactivate all features in System Center, via *System Center > System settings > analytics config*.
+- If any of the analytics features are disabled or if your DataMiner System does not meet the requirements for the light bulb feature to detect alarms or suggestion events, a message in the light bulb menu will alert you of this<!--RN 37136-->.
+You can activate or deactivate any features in System Center, via *System Center > System settings > analytics config*.

-- If your DataMiner System does not meet the requirements for the light bulb feature to detect alarms or suggestion events, a message in the light bulb menu will notify you of this<!--RN 37136-->.